Mythixz/Mythixz/README.md

 ## 🔄 Last Activity

+- Participated in the Kissflow Citizen Developer Day, joining sessions with SCG JWD, SCG, and VBIX to explore use cases of low-code and process automation in real businesses
 - Attended the **Google Summer of Code Info Session at Chulalongkorn University**
 - Attended the **Workshop on Azure AI, GitHub Copilot & Trustworthy AI**  📍 *SCBX NEXT TECH, Siam Paragon – June 30, 2025*